Cubic fourfolds fibered in sextic del Pezzo surfaces: Sextic elliptic ruled surfaces and cubic fourfolds

 \section{Sextic elliptic ruled surfaces and cubic fourfolds}

-\begin{theo} A generic cubic $X \in \cC_{18}$ contains an elliptic ruled surface $T$ of degree 6, with the following property: the linear system of quadrics in $\bP^5$ containing $T$ is 2-dimensional, and its base locus is a complete intersection $\Pi_1 \cup T \cup \Pi_2$, where $\Pi_1$ and $\Pi_2$ are disjoint planes, which meet $T$ along curves $E_i$ that give sections of the $\bP^1$-fibration $T \to E$. \end{theo}
+\begin{theo} A generic cubic $X \in \cC_{18}$ contains a surface $T$ of degree 6, with the following properties: \begin{enumerate} \item $T$ is an elliptic ruled surface, that is, it admits a $\bP^1$-fibration over an elliptic curve $E$; \item the linear system of quadrics in $\bP^5$ containing $T$ is 2-dimensional; \item the base locus of the linear system is a complete intersection $\Pi_1 \cup T \cup \Pi_2$, where $\Pi_1$ and $\Pi_2$ are disjoint planes; and \item the curves $E_i := \Pi_i \cap T$ give sections of the $\bP^1$-fibration $T \to E$. \end{enumerate} \end{theo}

+We do not claim that the set of cubics $X \in \cC_{18}$ for which these conclusions hold is open, only that it contains a non-empty open set; see \cite{BRS} for comparable subtleties in $\cC_{14}$.

 Before proving this we prove two preliminary results.
 We take the planes $\Pi_1, \Pi_2$ as our starting point.